The effects of smoking during pregnancy on the mother and child.

 After the birth of their child, around half of the mothers who gave up smoking during their pregnancy, took up the habit again within a few weeks, days or even hours of giving birth.

 A child's health may also suffer from passive smoking in the home.
-Passive smoking can lead to respiratory problems such as asthma and also ear infections amongst other conditions (See section on passive smoking).
+Passive smoking can lead to respiratory problems such as asthma and also ear infections amongst other conditions (See section